sasadangelo/code4projects/_posts/2023-01-23-getting-started-with-html.md

 A section in HTML refers to a distinct part of a web page that can be defined by a headline and one or more paragraphs.
 These sections can be used to organize and divide content on a web page into logical groups, making it easier for users to understand and navigate the page.

 For example, a web page about a news article can have multiple sections: one for the introduction, one for the main body of the article, and another for the conclusion.
-Each section would have its headline, which can be created using one of the heading elements (<h1> to <h6>), and one or more paragraphs, which can be created using the <p> element.
+Each section would have its headline, which can be created using one of the heading elements (&lt;h1&gt; to &lt;h6&gt;), and one or more paragraphs, which can be created using the &lt;p&gt; element.

     {% highlight html %}
 <h1>My Article Title</h1>